 Although this year’s winter break seemed especially short, I managed to fit in some wonderful family time and a short but fabulous visit to California.
 Coming home to Missouri’s sub-zero temperatures last night was rough after three days of sunny San Diego!
 Fortunately, I had a good excuse not to leave the house–a major overhaul of my French 3 health unit.

 Since I’ll be starting this unit on January 3rd, I decided to include some aspects of project-based learning by having the students choose a health-related resolution, create an action plan for reaching their goal, and then discuss and document their progress.
 I’m hoping that this opportunity for choice and voice will engage these students during our first few days back to school.
 As they continue working on their personal goals outside of class, they’ll work in small groups to research and present cultural comparisons on health-related topics during class time.
 For the remainder of the unit, I’ll repeat some of last year’s lessons about the flu and the Petit Nicolas story, “Je suis malade.”
-Click here for an agenda of the new lessons to which all resources have been linked.
+Click here (New link added 5/25/18) for an agenda of the new lessons to which all resources have been linked.

 Day 1: The students will select the health-related resolution they find most relevant and then take an online quiz to give them some baseline data on the aspect of well-being they have chosen.
 Lastly, they’ll discuss their resolutions with a classmate who has chosen the same goal.
 (I’ll seat them with students who have chosen the same resolution for the remainder of this unit)